Women's rights protests block city streets over Poland's abortion law | DW | 26.10.2020

 Activists have vowed to continue their fight against a ruling that amounts to a near-total ban on abortion.
-Pregnancies that endanger a woman's life and those that occur through rape are now the only legal avenues.
+Pregnancies that endanger a woman's life and those caused by rape or incest are now the only legal avenues.

 Tens of thousands of protesters across almost 50 Polish cities blocked city streets in cars, on bicycles and on foot on Monday on the fifth day of demonstrations against a a supreme court decision to tighten an already strict abortion law in the predominantly Catholic country.

-Carrying banners reading "Enough," "I won't be your martyr" and "I want choice, not terror", people gathered across the country in defiance of coronavirus restrictions.
+Carrying banners reading "Enough," "hell for women" and "I want choice, not terror", people gathered across the country in defiance of coronavirus restrictions.

 "I will be here until the end," Piotr Wybanski, a 31-year-old protester in the capital Warsaw, told Reuters.
 "I don't care if it means a week, a month, three months or three years.
 I will protest here day after day."

-Women’s rights activists in Poland said they will not back down and that more protests are planned for the week.
+Women’s rights activists in Poland said they would not back down and that more protests were planned for the week.

 Marta Lempart, head of the Women's Strike group, said there would be a strike on Wednesday and a protest march on Friday in Warsaw — the seat of the government, the constitutional court and the headquarters of the ruling right-wing Law and Justice party that brought the case to court.